dfsp-spirit/fsbrain/web/fsbrain_volume.md

 You can also add activation data, p-values, [colors from a segmenation like aseg](https://github.com/dfsp-spirit/fsbrain_gallery/raw/master/volume/lightbox_aseg.png) or [aparc+aseg](https://github.com/dfsp-spirit/fsbrain_gallery/raw/master/volume/lightbox_aparc_plus_aseg.png), or whatever, as an overlay from a second volume file.
 Of course there is no need to plot all slices or every *n*th slice, you can select arbitrary combinations of slice indices to plot.

+The function to achieve this is `volvis.lightbox`, or the more convenient replacement `volvis.lb` in newer fsbrain versions (>=0.5.0).

 ## Voxel-based 3D renderings